Antonio Carracci

 Antonio Marziale Carracci (1583 – 8 April 1618) was an Italian painter.
 He was the natural son of Agostino Carracci.

 Life

-Carracci was born in the parish of Sta Lucia in Venice, probably in 1583, the product of an affair with a courtesan called Isabella, occurring on his father's first visit to Venice.
-Giovanni Battista Agucchi, a friend and protégé of Cardinal Odoardo Farnese tells us in a 1609 letter, raised along with Sisto Badalocchio and a near contemporary to Domenichino and Lanfranco.
+Carracci was born in the parish of Santa Lucia in Venice, probably in 1583, the product of an affair with a courtesan called Isabella, occurring on his father's first visit to Venice.
+Giovanni Battista Agucchi, a friend and protégé of Cardinal Odoardo Farnese tells us in a 1609 letter (dated September 12) that Antonio was raised along with Sisto Badalocchio and a near contemporary to Domenichino and Lanfranco.
 The main Baroque artist biographers of his time, Baglione, Bellori and Malvasia, make some note of him.

 He first apprenticed with his father.
-Malvasia recalls his father admired a ‘’Madonna and Child’’ that completed at the age of seventeen.
-Annibale’s 1590s portrait of a boy resembles those in Malvasia’s woodcut with 1678 ‘’’Felsina Pittrice’’’.
-He may also be the boy in the Brera portrait group, including Annibale’s father Mastro Antonio.
+Malvasia recalls his father admired a Madonna and Child that completed at the age of seventeen.
+His uncle Annibale's 1590s Portrait of a Boy (Uffizi 1668 E) resembles those in Malvasia's woodcut with 1678 Felsina Pittrice.
+He may also be the boy in the Brera portrait group, including Annibale's father Mastro Antonio.